Biodiversity of Cape Town

-The Biodiversity of Cape Town is the variety and variability of life within the geographical extent of the City of Cape Town metropolitan municipality, excluding the Prince Edward Islands.
+The biodiversity of Cape Town is the variety and variability of life within the City of Cape Town, excluding the Prince Edward Islands.
 The terrestrial vegetation is particularly diverse and much of it is endemic to the city and its vicinity.
-Terrestrial and freshwater animal life is heavily impacted by urban development and habitat degradation.
+Terrestrial and freshwater animals are heavily impacted by urban development and habitat degradation.
 Marine life of the waters immediately adjacent to the city along the Cape Peninsula and in False Bay is also diverse, and while also impacted by human activity, the habitats are relatively intact.

 Floristic region (phytochorion)

 The City of Cape Town lies within the Cape Floristic Kingdom, by far the smallest and most diverse of the earth's six floristic kingdoms, an area of extraordinarily high diversity and endemism, and home to over 9,000 vascular plant species, of which 69 percent are endemic.
 Much of this diversity is associated with the fynbos biome, a Mediterranean-type, fire-prone shrubland.
 The economical worth of fynbos biodiversity, based on harvests of fynbos products (e.g. wildflowers) and eco-tourism, is estimated to be in the region of R77 million a year.
 Thus, it is clear that the Cape Floristic Region has both economic and intrinsic biological value as a biodiversity hotspot.